vivek-Havalad/invoiceGen/invoiceGenInterface/README.md

-# TnApp
+#3bees

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.

 ## Project overview
-- *Create, Edit, Delete, Preview with validation in Template Driven Form*
+- *Create, Edit, Delete, Preview with validation in Template Driven invoice*

 ## To View Demo